overlookmotel/sequelize-definer/README.md

 # sequelize-definer.js

-# Sequelize plugin to ease defining a set of models:
+# Sequelize plugin to help easily define a set of models

 ## What's it for?